White-Oak/architect/README.md

 ## Requirements

-For CLI and HTML versions Architect requires at least `Rust nightly 1.10` and `Cmake`.
+For CLI version Architect requires at least `Rust nightly 1.11` and `Cmake`.
 Qt version also requires a Qt installation in a system with at least following modules: Core, Gui, Qml, Quick, Quick Controls and Charts.

 ## Usage

 * Default, CLI: `cargo install` to install Architect as `architect` executable.
 * Qt: `cargo install --features "qt"` to install Architect's GUI version based on Qt.
-* HTML, a bit outdated version: `cargo install --features "html"` to install Architect's HTML version.